 Mission: to support & encourage trainee research

-The American Academy of Pediatrics (AAP), the Section on Perinatal Pediatrics, and Johnson & Johnson Pediatric Institute initiated the Marshall Klaus Perinatal Research Awards with the goal of enhancing and supporting development of research skills among physicians training in Neonatal-Perinatal Medicine.
-These awards provide partial support intended to assist fellows in initiating or completing research projects.
-This was sponsored, in part, by the March of Dimes.
+The American Academy of Pediatrics (AAP), the Section on Neonatal-Perinatal Medicine, and Johnson & Johnson Pediatric Institute initiated the Marshall Klaus Perinatal Research Awards with the goal of enhancing and supporting development of research skills among physicians training in Neonatal-Perinatal Medicine.
+These awards provide partial support intended to assist driven fellows in initiating or completing their research projects.

-The American Academy of Pediatrics Perinatal Research Grant Program is designed to give pediatric residents and neonatal fellows with limited research training and experience an opportunity to initiate and complete research projects related to their professional interests. $5,000 grants are available to qualifying trainees.
+The American Academy of Pediatrics Neonatal-Perinatal Research Grant Program is designed to give pediatric residents and neonatal fellows with limited research training and experience an opportunity to initiate and complete research projects related to their professional interests. $5,000 grants are available to qualifying trainees.
 Projects may be related to the full spectrum of child health research, such as perinatal-neonatal health, behavioral sciences, biomedical science, epidemiology, health services, prevention, public health, quality improvement, and quality measurement.
 Trainees must conduct their research under the supervision of a mentor within his or her own department or with other basic, clinical, or social scientists within the trainee's institution.
 Research projects can be conducted for a maximum of two years and should be completed during fellowship.
 The Section on Perinatal Pediatrics’ Research Committee considers each application in light of the following criteria: significance of the topic, innovation, proposed methodology, feasibility to complete during fellowship, and relevance to the trainee's career goals.
 It is of particular importance that the mentor provides a clear plan of mentorship and outlines explicitly what role he or she will take in order to support the trainee in the conduct of the project.